 A significant proportion of category 3 valuations are for properties classified as Development.
 The valuation of these sites is based on an income approach using a discounted cash flow (DCF) technique and direct market comparisons of similar site transactions.
-This technique is supported by a number of unobservable inputs, which are summarised in the table below.
+This technique is supported by a number of unobservable inputs such as % of land estimated to be viable for development, infrastructure obligations, discount rate and overall scheme risk.